Court Reporting Certificate

-All materials and instruction are included at a cost of $6,049.00.
+CRAH Program License Agreement (training only without a steno machine) at a cost of $6,049.00.
 CRAH Program License Agreement-(training with a new Luminex CSE steno machine) at a cost of $7549.00.
 Case Catalyst student version CAT software is included without charge during training.
-However, most professional reporters, captioners, and CART providers must provide their own CAT software throughout their career.
+However, most professional reporters, captioners, and CART providers must provide their own professional version CAT software throughout their career.